Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - As of the 721st day, the Brazilian company must comply with the regular rule of having a workforce comprising two-thirds Brazilian employees.

-Finally, permanent visas are usually granted to foreign employees who will be directors, officers or managers of Brazilian companies.
-In order to grant such a visa, the government requires a minimum investment in Brazil of R600,000 per permanent visa application.
+Finally, residence authorisations are usually granted to foreign employees who will be directors, officers or managers of Brazilian companies.
+In order to grant such an authorisation, the government requires a minimum investment in Brazil of R600,000 per request of residence.
 Such investment may be reduced to R150,000 if the company commits to establishing at least 10 direct jobs within two years.